jpsluka/modeling-the-invisible-workshop/HiddenModel_source/README.md

 <img height="350" alt="image" src="https://github.com/user-attachments/assets/bbcfce8a-402b-4e5a-9963-34f5d41023bc" />

 The model was implmented in [COPASI](https://copasi.org/), which can be downloaded from [here](https://copasi.org/Download/).
 The COPASI version of the model is available in this GitHub repo as `SIRCrossover_VZs_V2.cps`.
+Open the `SIRCrossover_VZs_V2.cps` file in COPASI.

+# Running the model

 The COPASI model includes three named parameter sets:

  1. `Fit_to_Data_InfA_2018`: A fit to CDC influenza data for 2018 (the data file is `influenzaA2017_2018.csv`)
  2. `Leading_Hump`: Workshop Challenge 1